 Scaling the loss

-The outbreak of the virus occurred at a crucial time for the Indian Economy, with the real estate sector undergoing statutory payouts and balance sheet reorganization.
-Despite the gradual return to work, remote work is likely to remain a permanent fixture.
-The growing significance of homeownership among buyers provides a pathway for the real estate sector to recover.
-As the market begins to recover, its effects will also be reflected in the real estate sector, through streamlined construction pricing, improved project timelines, and increased commercial deal closures.
-The real estate sector is making a slow recovery, but is already taking proactive measures to prepare for any future impact from pandemics.
+The virus has hit the Indian Economy at a particularly crucial time.
+This is the period of statutory payouts and balance sheet streamlining in the real estate sector.
+Even though people adapt to the changing landscape and return back to work, remote working is here to stay for long.
+Budding importance of home ownership amongst buyers will pave a way forward for the real estate sector.
+As the market starts to recover, its cascading effects would also be visible in the real estate sector through streamlined construction pricing, project timelines, commercial deal closures etc. The real estate sector is recovering at a slow pace.
+It is already prepared to brace itself for any further impact by a pandemic.